 A high durability is a key aspect for the sustainability of EV batteries, as it reduces the environmental impact of resource consumption, production and disposal through a longer service life.
 Durability of EV batteries is also an important basis for the profitability of reuse or repair structures.
 Batteries should be designed in such a way that they are insensitive to certain defects or rapid wear and tear.

-DUH is calling for a legally guaranteed minimum service life of 15 years, so that under normal use at the end of this period, a residual capacity of 80 percent is still available.
+DUH is calling for a legally guaranteed minimum service life of 15 years or a mileage of 300,000 km, so that under normal use at the end of this period, a residual capacity of 70 percent is still available.

-Since the usage and charging behavior of some battery chemistries (e.g. LIBs) also has a very significant influence on wear, careful charging behavior should be promoted through charge management and information for consumers.
-There is also considerable potential to enhance durability through alternative battery technologies, since e.g. the lithium iron phosphate battery has better charging and discharging efficiency and therefore a longer service life than lithium-ion batteries.
+Since the usage and charging behavior of some battery chemistries (e.g. LIBs) also has a very significant influence on wear10, careful charging behavior should be promoted through charge management and information for consumers.11 Alternative battery technologies also have considerable potential to achieve a longer service life (see section 7).12